sbt/website/src/reference/02-DetailTopics/01-Using-sbt/01-Command-Line-Reference.md

 ### Command Line Options

-System properties can be provided either as JVM options, or as SBT arguments, in both cases as `-Dprop=value`.
-The following properties influence SBT execution.
-Also see [sbt launcher][Sbt-Launcher].
+SBT behavior can be influenced by specifying system properties, either as `-Dproperty=value` command line arguments, or via environment variables.
+See [Setup Notes][Setup-Notes] for details of the configuration mechanism.

 <table class="table table-striped">
   <tr>